 - Social Media Customer Service Declines, American Consumers Don’t Know What Good Service Looks Like, New Survey Finds – Original NICE Study

 - Research Shows Challenges of Using Social Media for Customer Services – Inc.com;

 - 3 Effective Ways to Combat the Decline in Social Media Customer Service – Cayzu

 Customer service is in a state of constant evolution, with new technologies and communication channels emerging all the time.
-For those companies willing to embrace the change and try something new, the signs point to every chance of success.
+However, success is capable for those companies willing to embrace the change and try something new.